A Restricted SVD type CUR Decomposition for Matrix Triplets: Conclusions

 \section{Conclusions}

-We have proposed a new low-rank matrix decomposition, an RSVD-CUR factorization with pseudocode in \cref{algo: RSVD-CUR-DEIM}.
-This factorization is an extension of a CUR decomposition to matrix triplets.
-Here, we mainly use the DEIM index selection procedure to construct the $C$ and $R$ factors of this factorization.
-Note that other than this index selection scheme, one may use alternative selection methods such as column-pivoted QR decomposition \cite{Drmac} or maximum volume algorithm \cite{Goreinov2010} on the matrices from the RSVD.
-We have discussed the connection between this DEIM type RSVD-CUR of $(A, B, G)$ and the DEIM type CUR of $B^{-1}\!AG^{-1}$ for nonsingular $B$ and $G$.
-In a particular case where $B=I$ and $G=I$, the RSVD-CUR decomposition of $A$ coincides with a CUR decomposition of $A$, in that the factors $C$ and $R$ of $A$ are the same for both methods, i.e., the first line of \eqref{eq: rsvd-cur} is equal to \eqref{eq: cur}.
-We have also pointed out the connection between the DEIM type RSVD-CUR of $(A, B, G)$ and the DEIM type GCUR of $(A, G)$ when $B=I$, and similarly for the transpose of $(A, B)$ when $G=I$.
+We have proposed a new low-rank matrix decomposition, referred to as RSVD-CUR factorization, which extends the CUR decomposition to matrix triplets $(A, B, G)$.
+The construction of the $C$ and $R$ factors is performed using the DEIM or QDEIM index selection procedure, although other selection methods such as a maximum volume algorithm \cite{Goreinov2010} may be used instead.
+We have discussed the relationship between this DEIM type RSVD-CUR and a DEIM type CUR or GCUR for nonsingular $B$ and $G$.
+When $B=G=I$, the RSVD-CUR decomposition of $A$ coincides with a CUR decomposition of $A$.
+Additionally, when $B=I$, the DEIM type RSVD-CUR of $(A, B, G)$ corresponds to a DEIM type GCUR of $(A, G)$, and similarly for the transpose of $(A, B)$ when $G=I$.
+The RSVD-CUR factorization can be applied to feature fusion and feature subset selection in multi-view classification and multi-label classification problems.
+In data perturbation problems, the RSVD-CUR approximation can provide more accurate results than a CUR factorization when reconstructing a low-rank matrix from a correlated noise-perturbed data matrix.
+The RSVD-CUR factorization can also be used as a subset selection technique in generalized Gauss-Markov problems with constraints.
+The experiments in \cref{sec: exper} demonstrate the effectiveness of the RSVD-CUR factorization in these applications.